Vous êtes ici

-The African Development Bank (AfDB) on Friday launched the premier edition of its Annual Development Effectiveness Review (ADER), on the sidelines of its Annual Meetings in Lisbon, Portugal.
+The African Development Bank (AfDB) on Friday 10 June 2011 launched the First edition of its Annual Development Effectiveness Review (ADER), at of its Annual Meetings in Lisbon, Portugal.

-The first ever comprehensive report on the Bank´s performance, the ADR reviews development trends across the continent and tracks how Bank operations have contributed to Africa´s development results over the last year.
+The first ever comprehensive report on the Bank´s performance, the ADER reviews development trends across the continent and tracks how Bank operations have contributed to Africa´s development results over the past year.

 Presenting the Report, the Quality Results Assurance Director, Thomas Hurley, described it as a results management framework which looks at:

 - How well is the AfDB contributing to Africa’s development?

 - How well is the AfDB managing itself to better support Africa’s development?